krivanekroman76/DiplomaThesis/README.md

 1. Ensure the virtual environment is activated (see above).

-2. Install the required packages: `pip install -r requirements.txt`
+2. Install the required packages: `pip install -r requirements.txt` **NOTE** If the environment is installed to other folder, you must change requirements.txt with full path to the same file on your PC.
+Same applies to running sepration_app.py in **Run the Application** section

 This installs CustomTkinter, Whisper, Spleeter, Demucs, OpenUnmix, and other libraries.
 First run may download AI models (takes time and internet).